GregVial/gregvial.github.io/_posts/2016-10-24-White-paper-data-cleaning.md

 ### Motivation
 It said that a proportion as large as 80% of data analysis is spent on cleaning the data to make it suitable for the analysis itself.
 This mandatory but low value-added activity diverts the analysts attention from activities that matter most: building efficient predictive models and providing insights to data that will help executives make sensitive business decisions.

-This paper describes the two essential steps of data cleaning called data scrubbing (work on content) and data tidying (work on structure.
+This paper describes the two essential steps of data cleaning called data scrubbing (work on content) and data tidying (work on structure).
 The purpose is to help perform these activities with maximum awareness of what they entail, but also reduce time spent on them.

 ### Data scrubbing
 Data scrubbing focuses on the content of the data.